LXEC 261 / EU Regulation

 We build your SWISS-specific case

 We submit a formal EC261 claim letter to SWISS's claims department in Zurich, citing the specific ECJ ruling that applies to your disruption.
 SWISS's cooperative approach means most valid claims are paid within 3–5 weeks.
-If SWISS rejects a valid claim, we escalate to FOCA (Swiss Federal Office of Civil Aviation) — their ADR decisions are binding and SWISS's compliance rate exceeds 90%.
+If SWISS rejects a valid claim, we escalate to FOCA (Swiss Federal Office of Civil Aviation) — their ADR decisions are binding and SWISS's ADR process is available for escalation.

 3